probably 19th century

 Kyle Edward Wilson, Jr., Alvin, Texas (by 1968-2002), estate sale; to Harvard University Art Museums, 2003.
 Footnote: 1.
 Kyle Edward Wilson, Jr. (1931-2002)

-Hanging scroll; ink and colors on paper
+Eight-panel folding screen; ink and color on paper

 19th centuryKoreanTen-panel folding screen; ink on silk; with signature reading "Sŏk-p’a ch’il-ship-sam-se no-in chak" [Done by the seventy three year old man Sŏk-p’a]; with seals of the artist reading "Taewŏnkun chang" and "Sŏkp’a" following the signature